ibcny/TDIDT/README.md

 # TDIDT
-Top down induction of decision tree(TDIDT) algorithm implementation in Java for domains over binary attributes.
+Top down induction of decision tree(TDIDT) algorithm Java implementation for domains over binary attributes.

 - Each training and test example is represented by a binary vector.